yh63935/shopping-list-app/README.md

 - use event listeners to listen for clicks
 - use .createElement() to create HTML elements
 - deploy the project on netlify and add the mobile app to my phone homepage
+- prevent event bubbling

+I think this was definitely my favorite project I've worked on so far.
+One of the main reasons I really enjoyed it is because it was something that was very applicable to what I do daily.
+Task lists are something that I've always used in order to stop procrastination and be efficient with my time.
+During this project I got to learn a variety of things, such as using a realtime database.
+While working on the added feature (feature to prioritize tasks), I learned how to search up methods, and debug on my own.
+For example, one problem I ran into was an effect of event bubbling.
+When the prioritized button was clicked, the event on the task itself was also run.
+Through searching online and breaking down the problem, I was able to fix the issue (which was really exciting!).

 ### Built With